Uberspace/lab/source/guide_nextcloud.rst

 ======
 Onlyoffice (Community Edition)
 -------
-To edit text and spreadsheet documents, install these apps from the admin interface:
+To edit text and spreadsheet documents, you need to install and enable these apps from the admin interface:

-* Onlyoffice (the bridge to the Onlyoffice server)
 * Community Document Server (a light version of the Onlyoffice server)
+* Onlyoffice (the connector to the Onlyoffice server)

-The installation of the Community Document Server probably doesn't work from the admin panel.
-Then install it from the shell:
+Both apps can be installed optional during the main install, but the huge document server may fail.
+Then install it manually from the shell:

 ::

-[isabell@stardust ~]$ cd apps
+[isabell@stardust html]$ cd apps
 [isabell@stardust apps]$ curl -L https://github.com/nextcloud/documentserver_community/releases/latest/download/documentserver_community.tar.gz | tar -xvzf -

+Reload the admin panel and enable the Community Document Server.
+A click on a text/spreadsheet document should now start the Onlyoffice Editor.

 cronjob
 -------